 A jolt of excitement – I’m really here, in the country I have dreamed of going to, but have hesitated, waiting for that bon moment.
 At sixteen, feeling bleak and isolated in the bleak and isolated Wigan, a fantasy of supreme sophistication, one where I’d ounce from city to city in the nest couture, effortlessly flitting from language to language as I go from fabulous cafe to fabulous bars to fabulous boutiques, each time meeting friends and making new ones.
 When Carrie arrives in Paris, her breath taken away by the view of the Eiffel Tower; when she falls in Dior; when Eddie Murphy meets a divine mixed-race beauty who speaks six languages in an elegant Parisian restaurant; the scene in which we meet the leopard-clad Francesco Mondino in Inglourious Basterds; these gems of media had all borne an obsession with living up to this fantasy.

 Breaking away from the baseless vulgarity of my uncultivated surroundings meant distancing myself from the urge to conform we learn from birth.
-Sitting for hours on grammar websites, using films to perfect my accent, making friends with visiting students for une experience francaise a l’etranger.
+Sitting for hours on grammar websites, using films to perfect my accent, making friends with visiting students to obtain une experience francaise a l’etranger.
 It meant realising that I found fitting in so difficult because I was never meant to.
 It meant yearning for a life that can only be achieved through a celebration of individuality, a submersion in the world of intellectualism, each day seeking new avenues to live out my comfort zone.
 The six years of work I put into this identity of the impossibly fluid Gavino di Vino came to fruition as I stepped out of Gare du Nord, the fantasy at last becoming a reality because of my bravery to stand out.

 I chose to study Russian and Spanish because when I was 15 years old, I decided I wanted to be different from everyone around me.